 This is my best friend Laurie.
 She likes good food and wine, even when it’s from a plastic champagne flute:

-This Slow Cooker Beef Stroganoff is creamy and comforting, and a cinch to pull together.
-I used Gallo Family Vineyards Merlot, which lends a fruity richness to this hearty dish.
-Use this store locator to find a bottle yourself and serve this classic dish to your family and friends.
-Just warn them not to put the leftovers in their purse, under any circumstances.
+This Slow Cooker Beef Stroganoff is creamy and comforting, and a cinch to pull together, just like a good crockpot soup.
+Just warn your friends not to put the leftovers in their purse, under any circumstances.

 Compensation was provided by Gallo Family Vineyards via Sunday Supper, LLC.
 The opinions expressed herein are those of the author, and are not indicative of the opinions or positions of Gallo Family Vineyards.
 Sponsored posts help me pay for the costs associated with this blog , and help support me as I pursue a career in food photography.